piotr-grzegorzek/Librus-PHP/README.md

 - `api/`: Contains PHP scripts for handling API requests.
 This includes scripts for user login, logout, registration, and data retrieval about rooms, schools, and users.

-- `frontend/`: Contains PHP scripts and CSS styles for the frontend of the application.
+- `frontend/`: Contains UI and CSS styles for the frontend of the application.
 It includes modules for the head and navbar, as well as styles for the login page.
 The `sitemap.php` file is also located here.

 - `internal/`: Contains common PHP scripts and configuration files.
 This includes the `common.php` script and configuration files for the database and school settings.